microsoft/Reference-Guide-For-Quantum-Computing-A-Microsoft-Garage-Project/README.md

 As we have seen throughout history, sometimes technological breakthroughs occur by tinkering with existing equipment.
 The technology to build a quantum computer today is certain to evolve over the next decades, as we have just begun to scratch the surface of hardware design.

+## EXERCISES

+At the end of each chapter, you will find a set of hands-on excercises to practice knowledge learned from that chapter.
+They are contained in the [QuantumComputingViaQSharpSolution](https://github.com/microsoft/Reference-Guide-For-Quantum-Computing-A-Microsoft-Garage-Project/tree/main/QuantumComputingViaQSharpSolution) folder of this repository.